 Also, the liquid can continue to spill and expand over time, so this is an issue that can make the dark spot spread across the screen.

-How to Fix a Spreading Black Spot on Your Phone?
+How Do You Fix a Spreading Black Spot on Your Phone?
+(4 Ways)

 Now that you have an idea of what causes the black spot on your phone and makes it spread, we can explore ways to resolve the problem.